Why Do C. Diff Infections Occur?

 CP101 Oral Full-Spectrum Microbiota

-Finch Therapeutics is running an extension study to their phase 2 clinical trial (PRISM-EXT) for recurrent C. diff infection.
+Finch Therapeutics was running an extension study to their phase 2 clinical trial (PRISM-EXT) for recurrent C. diff infection, which has now completed.
 The investigational treatment, called CP101, is a capsule designed to deliver a full community of beneficial bacteria to the areas of the intestine affected by C. difficile.
 The study drug, like fecal microbiota transplantation (FMT), is intended to restore the ecosystem found in a healthy human gut.
 But unlike traditional fecal transplants, which usually involve colonoscopies or enemas, CP101 is an odorless capsule taken orally.
 As an open-label extension study, PRISM-EXT does not have a control arm with a placebo, instead, all participants will have access to CP101.

 |Treatment||Treatment Type||Considerations||Trial Phase